aspect-build/aspect-cli/docs/aspect_test.md

 ## aspect test

-Builds the specified targets and runs all test targets among them.
+Build the specified targets and run all test targets among them

 ### Synopsis